mindbuzzgames/mindbuzzgames.github.io/README.md

 # mindbuzzgames.github.io
-A public information site for the quiz app development company Mindbuzz Games.
+This is a contact information and privacy policy site for the quiz app development company Mindbuzz Games.

 **Company Information**
 Organization name